 Welcome to Clarke Northampton

-Clarke Northampton is a school and resource for infants and children who are deaf or hard of hearing and their families.
-Clarke’s first site, drawing families and thought leaders in the field of educating those who are deaf or hard of hearing since 1867.
+Clarke Northampton offers programs and services for infants and children who are deaf or hard of hearing and their families.
+The site of Clarke’s first school, Northampton has been drawing families and thought leaders in the field of educating those who a

 We are committed to helping children reach their full potential.

 Clarke Northampton, a school and resource for children who are deaf or hard of hearing and their families, is the founding location of the Clarke organization.
-It’s also the site of our award-winning hearing clinic, the Clarke Hearing Center.
+It’s also the site of our audiology clinic, the Clarke Hearing Center.

 Clarke Northampton has programs and services for you.